GMA Network (company)

-GMA Network, Inc., commonly known as GMA, is a Philippine media company based in Diliman, Quezon City, Philippines.
-It is primarily involved in radio and television broadcasting, with subsidiaries dealing in various media related businesses.
-The majority of its profits are derived from publicity and marketing incomes associated to television distribution.
-GMA is the largest media company in the Philippines in terms of market capitalization, net income, revenue, reach, audience share and number of stations.
+GMA Network Inc., commonly known as GMA, is a Philippine media company based in Diliman, Quezon City, Metro Manila, Philippines.
+GMA is primarily involved in radio and television broadcasting, with subsidiaries dealing in various media-related businesses.
+The majority of its profits are derived from publicity and marketing incomes associated with television distribution.
+GMA is formed by the legal name of Global Media Arts.